Find Your Energy-Boosting Routine

 There are many energy supplements out there, but it's key to choose one that delivers an-all natural energy boost.
 Saving you from the dreaded caffeine crash and providing a range of other health benefits, too.

-Loaded with active ingredients, Charge's botanical blend supports your energy levels with four types of ginseng, maca root, guarana, and an extra helping of energy vitamins – selected to support a healthy energy metabolism, physical performance and your immune system.
+Loaded with active ingredients, Neubria Charge Energy Supplement with botanical blend supports your energy levels with four types of ginseng, maca root, guarana, and an extra helping of energy vitamins – selected to support a healthy energy metabolism, physical performance and your immune system.

 4. Gamma Meditation

 Meditation is one of the oldest morning rituals and extremely beneficial.
 Using apps can quickly stimulate the brain for enhanced day-time performance.
+Meditation is also good for mental clarity & focus.
 For example, brain entrainment tracks that take you from Alpha through to Gamma brainwave frequencies (typically 40Hz or higher) may elevate mood, stimulate learning, enhance clarity, reduce stress and boost focus.
 Adding positive affirmations or using tracks with integral affirmations may offer further benefits.

 Journaling is a research proven way to develop mental clarity and cultivate a healthier mind.
 Ending a morning scribe with focusing on things your gracious for, is a scientific way to build positive momentum and raise important energy levels for the day ahead.